 So what do we need to know about attention in learning?
 I’ve been digging around the attention research.
-Here’s are the key points I think are valuable.
+Here are the most valuable key points.

-Attention is a limited cognitive resource that can be consciously allocated to various tasks.
-Attention has important constraints that affect memory and learning.
-First, people have a limited ability to attend over time such that attention doesn’t remain constant.
+Attention is a limited cognitive resource that a person can consciously allocate to various tasks.
+First, people have a limited ability to attend over time.
+Attention doesn’t remain constant.
 Fatigue will set in after a sustained effort.
 Also, because we can only process a limited amount of information simultaneously, we must select where to put our focus.
+Due to these limitations, attention constrains memory and learning.

 2. Selective attention equals focused attention.

-When psychologists describe selective attention, it equates to what we usually think of as focusing our attention on something.
+When psychologists describe selective attention, they mean focusing our attention on something.
 This state of mind occurs when a person selects specific inputs to process while avoiding distractions in the environment (unattended stimuli, as they say).

 According to brain imagery, learners may process irrelevant stimuli during periods of focused attention, but to a lesser extent.
-For example, if you are reading in a coffee shop with just the right amount of low-level noise, you may be bombarded with sensory information.
-Yet you are able to use selective attention to focus on reading, even though may still hear the buzz of a conversation nearby.
-For more on focusing attention in graphics, see Use Visual Cues to Enhance Learning.
+For example, if you read in a coffee shop with just the right amount of low-level noise, you may be bombarded with sensory information.
+Yet you can use selective attention to focus on reading, even though you may still hear the buzz of a conversation nearby.

 3. Two different types of sources can capture attention.

 Psychologists speak of bottom-up and top-down influences on attention.
 Attention captured from bottom-up events happens without effort.
 It’s automatic.
-Think of how the piercing cry of a baby, the annoying GIF animation on a web page (movement), or the sweet aroma of freshly baked bread captures your attention.
+Think of how the piercing cry of a baby, the annoying GIF animation on a web page showing movement, or the sweet aroma of freshly baked bread captures your attention.

 Our senses detect these bottom-up stimuli without conscious effort.
 Perhaps much of the sensory information that captures attention is or was helpful to survival.

-On the other hand, top-down events control attention when an individual makes a conscious shift to focus on something other than attention-grabbing external stimuli.
+On the other hand, top-down events control attention when an individual consciously shifts to focus on something other than attention-grabbing external stimuli.
 Top-down influences come from an internal source and involve a person’s intentions and goals.
+See Design for Bottom-up and Top-down Processing for more on this.

-4. Top-down selection is relevant to what is in working memory.
+4. Top-down selective attention is based on working memory.

-Attention that is directed by top-down goals is most likely based on information held in working memory.
-This is what makes the information meaningful.
-We select the stimuli that is relevant to what we are trying to accomplish.
-For example, if you want to find a certain pair of shoes, you hold the features of the object in working memory.
+Information we hold in working memory influences top-down selective attention.
+We select the stimuli relevant to what we are trying to accomplish.
+For example, if you want to find a specific pair of shoes, you hold the features of the object in working memory.
 If you want to learn how to be more creative, you hold that question in mind as you search through online articles.

-5. Susceptibility to distractions is lowest when a task engages one’s full attention.
+5. Susceptibility to distractions is lowest when a task engages our full attention.

 6. Multi-tasking divides attention.

-When you respond to two or more channels of information simultaneously, you divide your attention.
-Divided attention appears to use more mental resources because: 1) the tasks may be conflicting, such as listening to one thing and watching another; and 2) the brain must coordinate two or more tasks at the same time.
-Research shows divided attention reduces performance on a task.
+When you simultaneously respond to two or more channels of information simultaneously, you divide your attention.
+Divided attention appears to use more mental resources because 1) the tasks may be conflicting, such as listening to one thing and watching another and 2) the brain must coordinate two or more tasks at the same time.
+Research shows that divided attention reduces performance on a task.
 (Described in the Eysenck and Keane text, 2013).
 This will affect how well a person uses attention in learning.

 - Similarity of response required